We recommend you submit your application at least six weeks before the deadline.

-- Upload unofficial copies of all transcripts, especially those documenting a baccalaureate or previous Master’s degree from a program accredited by a national organization responsible for accreditation (i.e. Accreditation Commission for Education in Nursing (ACEN), National League for Nursing Accrediting Commission (NLNAC) or Commission on Collegiate Nursing Education (CCNE)).
+- Upload unofficial copies of all transcripts, especially those documenting a baccalaureate or previous Master’s degree from a program accredited by a national organization responsible for accreditation (i.e. Accreditation Commission for Education in Nursing (ACEN), Commission for Nursing Education Accreditation (CNEA) or Commission on Collegiate Nursing Education (CCNE)).
 The previous degree must be accredited by the regional accreditation: The Higher Learning Commission.

 - Instruction for current and former MU students to request unofficial transcripts are available from the Graduate Studies office.

 - Submission of a Curriculum vitae.